 - Implement machine learning models that include logistic regression, K-means clustering, support vector machines, and more

 - Advanced training in Python, including data science and programming with Python

 Here's the bright chance to create your dream career!
 Enroll in the Post Graduate Program in AI and Machine Learning with Purdue University collaborated with IBM today, and take the first step towards your dream career.

 Career Benefits of Completing an ML Certification Course

 Completing a machine learning certification course positions you to step into a new and exciting role in several growing industries.
 It can provide you with the knowledge and skill-set you need to scale up within the company you currently work for or work towards a career as a machine learning engineer with greater than average potential.

 A certification course makes it easy for individuals who already work as a data scientist or statistician to build upon their skills, boost their resumes and make them more attractive as consultants or employees in the tech industry.

 In recent years, AI-related job postings have increased by well over 100% on top career sites like Indeed.
 Of the most in-demand AI-related careers, machine learning capabilities ranked in the top 3 of the highest sought-after skills.
 Within the next coming years, AI and machine learning are expected to create millions of new employment opportunities.

 If you’re looking to enhance your career in IT, data science, or Python programming and enter into a new field that’s full of potential, both now and in the future, taking on the challenge of learning machine learning will get you there.

-Simplilearn is committed to helping professionals thrive in fast-growing tech-related industries.
+Simplilearn is committed to helping professionals as you thrive in fast-growing tech-related industries.
 Wherever you are on your road to learning machine learning, Simplilearn is here to help you with courses designed to enhance your professional skill-set every step of the way.